jamescommons/rowhammer/README.md

 from the row buffer.
 This means that the row 2 wordline is only actually toggled once, even though we repeatedly read from data stored in that row \[1\].
 To force multiple wordline activations, we need to open another row *in the same bank*.
-Let's suppose that the byte at address $Y$ physically lives in row 4.
+Let's suppose that the byte at address Y physically lives in row 4.
 We can then run the following code:

 ```asm
 rowhammer2: